d-khan/dslabs/honors/performance.md

 # Performance evaluation

-a) Use 100M, 200M, and 300M elements of the same data type to compare arrays and linked-lists performances using C++.
+a) Use 100, 200, and 300 Million elements of the same data type to compare arrays and linked-lists performances using C++.
 You might have to use profiling.
 Please research how to profile a code in C++.
 Evaluate the performance in terms of time and space.